Skip to main content

 Department: Microbiology & Immunology, CVM

-Roles: Faculty Investigator, Potential Postdoc Mentor
+Roles: Faculty, Potential Postdoc Mentor

 Research Areas: Animal Hosts, Bacteria, Genetics, Genomics and Cell Biology of Infection, Microbiota and Microbiomes